Skip navigation

 Key features of the course:

-This BSc Midwifery degree is approved by the Nursing and Midwifery Council (NMC).
-On graduation you'll be able to register as a registered midwife.
+This course is approved by the Nursing and Midwifery Council, and on graduation you will be eligible to register as a midwife.

-The NHS Learning Support Fund may assist your journey to becoming a registered healthcare professional.
-If you're a UK applicant you could be eligible for £5,000 per academic year, depending on your programme of study.
+The NHS Learning Support Fund may be available to support your studies.
+If you are a UK applicant, you may be eligible for £5,000 per academic year, depending on your circumstances.

 Modules